 Myth: There are taxis everywhere

 Reality: Not when the taxi drivers are on strike.
 Yup.
-Happened to us on our recent trip.
+Happened to us on an earlier trip.
 The news showed pix of tourists walking with luggage long distances (a mile or more) to get from the airports to their hotels or to other transport.
 TAKE UBER?
 Not when Uber is barred from the airports and is the target of the taxi strikers.
 Be flexible in your travel arrangements.

 Myth: You are gonna love the food!